GoogleCloudPlatform/java-docs-samples/kms/README.md

 You must set your project ID in order to run the tests

-`GOOGLE_CLOUD_PROJECT=<your-project-id-here>`
+`$export GOOGLE_CLOUD_PROJECT=<your-project-id-here>`

 ### Grant Permissions

 You must ensure that the [user account or service account](https://cloud.google.com/iam/docs/service-accounts#differences_between_a_service_account_and_a_user_account) you used to authorize your gcloud session has the proper permissions to edit KMS resources for your project.
+In the Cloud Console uner IAM, add the following permissions to the project whose service account you're using to test:

+* Cloud KMS Admin
+* Cloud KMS CryptoKey Encrypter/Decrypter
+* Cloud KMS Importer
+* Cloud KMS CryptoKey Public Key Viewer
+* Cloud KMS CryptoKey Signer/Verifier

 More information can be found in the [Google KMS Docs](https://cloud.google.com/kms/docs/reference/permissions-and-roles)

 ## Quickstart